Iqbalfachry19/SertifyMe/README.md

 - **Solidity:** Smart contract programming language used for writing the CertificationNFT contract.
 - **OpenZeppelin Contracts:** Industry-standard library providing reusable implementations of ERC721 and access control.
-- **Ethereum L2 Blockchain:** Deployed on the Ethereum L2 blockchain, ensuring decentralization and transparency.
+- **Ethereum L2 Blockchain:** Deployed on the Ethereum L2 blockchain currently (mode network, base, and manta), ensuring decentralization and transparency.
 - **Sertifyme Ai Agents:**  An Eliza framework with goat sdk that integrates with blockchain applications to facilitate contract interactions, automation, and wallet management of CertificationNFT.
 - **Phala Cloud:** Ai Agents deployed on TEE for privacy computing
 - **React:** frontend framework